aklump/drupal_field_tag/tests/src/Manual/unsaved_multi_image.md

 ## Test Data

     tag1: alpha
-    tag2: bravo

 ## Test Execution

 1. Begin adding new entity.
 1. Upload your first image and tag it {{ tag1 }}
-1. Upload your second image and tag it {{ tag2 }}
+1. Upload your second image
-    - Assert both tags are present in the UI.
+    - Assert {{ tag1 }} is still present in the first image's text field.